 What is a credit card eligibility checker?

-Our credit card eligibility checker gives you an indication of what credit cards you’re likely to be accepted for, based on your credit information and the provider’s lending criteria.
+Our credit card eligibility check shows which credit cards you’re most likely to be accepted for, based on your credit information and the provider’s lending criteria.

 Why should I use a credit card eligibility checker?

 If you’re thinking of getting a new credit card, our eligibility checker gives you an indication of whether you’ll be accepted before you go through the application process – and it won’t affect your credit score.

 If you apply for a credit card, the provider will carry out a hard credit search that will be added to your credit history and can be seen by other lenders.
 Too many hard searches over a short period of time is likely to make it harder for you to borrow money in the future, as providers see this as a sign that you’re having financial problems.

 Your credit score is a three (sometimes four) digit figure used by lenders to decide whether you’re a high or low risk – in other words, whether you’ll be able to pay back what you borrow.

 It’s important to understand how to build your credit score and what can affect it.